grischaerbe/statamic-enhanced-graphql/README.md

 # Statamic Enhanced GraphQL

-This addon provides an alternative GraphQL Interface to collections, entries and global sets.
+A Statamic CMS GraphQL Addon that provides alternative GraphQL queries for collections, entries and global sets.

 > ⚠️ This is a POC and while I consider it somewhat stable, it's not thoroughly tested.
 Use at your own risk.